-Nedows Bay - Preserved in 1999
+Nedows Bay - Preserved in 1998

-In 1998 the Leelanau Conservancy assisted Leland Township in a project that doubled the size of Bartholomew Park (also known as Nedows Bay), a popular park and swimming area on Lake Leelanau in the village of Leland, at the end of Pearl Street.
+In 1998 the Leelanau Conservancy assisted Leland Township in a project that doubled the size of Bartholomew Park (also known as Nedows Bay).
+This popular park and swimming area on Lake Leelanau is located in Leland at the end of Pearl Street.
 We received a grant from the Michigan Natural Resources Trust Fund that helped to add 163 feet of Lake Leelanau frontage to this park, which now is owned and managed by Leland Township.